janinewhite/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-U of A Data Analysis Bootcamp Homework
+U of A Data Analytics Bootcamp Homework 8